pmilet/domainevents/README.md

 The essence of a Domain Event is that you use it to capture things that can trigger a change to the state of the application you are developing.
 These event objects are then processed to cause changes to the system.

-This code is based on an article from Jimmy Boggard [A better domain events pattern.](https://lostechies.com/jimmybogard/2014/05/13/a-better-domain-events-pattern/) has been the inspiration for this library.
+This package is based on an article from Jimmy Boggard [A better domain events pattern.](https://lostechies.com/jimmybogard/2014/05/13/a-better-domain-events-pattern/) has been the inspiration for this library.

 ## How to use it